pemulis/diversifi/README.md

 <sup>2</sup> https://blog.pawnguru.com/pawn-shops

 <sup>3</sup> Or Maker Protocol loans that occasionally have to raise interest rates to protect the soft peg of the Dai to the U.S. dollar.

 <sup>4</sup> Dai is used as an example, but the debt tokens could be priced in any kind of stablecoin.

 <sup>5</sup> The fiat-to-crypto conversions could be handled by third-party loan management software that provides money services under the hood.

+<sup>6</sup> These are just examples.
+The actual ratio would be set by DAO governance and could be adjusted up or down depending on the real-world performance of the system.